 The top websites take a whopping 36.4% of all traffic.
-If you optimise your website for these SEO ranking factors, you will outrank your competitors.
+If you optimize your website for these SEO ranking signals, you will outrank your competitors and convert more customers than you ever dreamed of.

 1. Search intent

 Search intent is what a user wants to get from a web search.
-While searches are associated with keywords, it’s crucial that you optimise for the intent behind the keyword.
+While searches are associated with keywords, it’s crucial that you optimize for the intent behind the keyword.

 With the RankBrain and Hummingbird algorithms, Google search engine interprets and displays results that best meet the search intent of the user.